 This simple granola recipe is the perfect base recipe for a delicious granola.
 Great on its own, or with nuts or dried fruit mixed in!
 Enjoy with yogurt, milk, or plain!

 When I was in Vienna on my study abroad, my most favorite breakfast was yogurt with muesli on top.
 Muesli is basically uncooked granola (also known as rolled oats) with lots of fruits and nuts in it.
 My favorites usually had dried strawberries or banana and chocolate pieces tossed throughout.
 From there I grew to love the crunchy texture of the cereal on top of my morning yogurt.

-Well, fast forward a couple years, and now I love granola on top of my yogurt.
-I also love just grabbing a handful of granola to snack on, or eating it like cereal in a bowl with milk.
+Well, fast forward a couple years, and now I love granola on top of my yogurt with some fresh fruit.
+I also love just grabbing a handful of granola for a great snack on, or eating it like cereal in a bowl with milk.

 I decided that it would be easier to make my own granola at home.
 And this granola recipe could not be any easier!
 This granola is only 6 ingredients and its so delicious!
 It’s such a great granola recipe on its own, but its also amazing with dried fruit or nuts added in to the mix.

 What type of oats should I use?

 For this granola recipe you’ll want to use rolled oats, which are also called old fashioned oats, or whole oats.
 Rolled oats are pieces of whole grains of oats that are steamed till they’re soft and then pressed to flatten.